 The local landscape character of the Order Limits that pass-through Turf Hill comprises informal paths within coniferous woodland with some heathland and scrub understorey.
 There is also non-native invasive gaultheria along the northern extent of the area.

-Vegetation screening and trees will not be removed from the boundary between the woodland path and the private properties along the northern boundary of Turf Hill.
+Vegetation screening and trees have not be removed from the boundary between the woodland path and the private properties along the northern boundary of Turf Hill.

 We will be using tried and tested techniques to work around tree roots through the park, including hand digging and use of air spades.